stelzinga/MF/MGT_80.Tools.md

 A Tactical Plan sets out a higher level view of Goals, Sub-Goals and Objectives throughout the year.
 More info on p.
 217 of Principles of Management.
 In addition to showing progress, a Tactical Plan also shows the ratio of Effort in Run vs Change.
 ________________________________________
 ## Roadmap (Framework)
-A Roadmap is an implemenation of the Tactical plan that is used to communicate with Stakeholders.
+A Roadmap is an implementation of the Tactical plan that is used to communicate with Stakeholders.
 It is an often referred to term to indicate "key targets to be delivered this year" and these are effectively *Change Goals*.

-Roadmaps focus on specific *initiatives* which are essentially the Change Sub-Goals, see [## Goal Definition].
-These Sub-Goals, given they are considered specific initiatives, faciliate communication with Stakeholders.
+A Roadmap focuses on specific *initiatives* which are essentially the Change Sub-Goals, see [## Goal Definition].
+These Sub-Goals, given they are considered specific initiatives, facilitate communication with Stakeholders.

 For example, Goal = Optimisation, can contain a set of Objectives all aiming to eradicate duplicate processes and as such can be regrouped in Sub-Goal  "Eradicate duplicate effort".